-- (8) We have adopted IFRS 16 "Leases" as of January 1, 2019 using the modified retrospective approach under which the comparative information is not restated.
-See Note 2.4.1 to our audited consolidated financial statements. - (9) Includes investments in property, plant and equipment, intangible and other assets, net of cost of long-lived assets sold and write-off. - (10) Gross margin is calculated by dividing gross profit by total revenues.
+We have adopted IFRS 16 "Leases" as of January 1, 2019 using the modified retrospective approach under which the comparative information is not restated.
+See Note 2.4.1 to our audited consolidated financial statements.

+Includes employee benefits, deferred tax liabilities, provisions and other non-current financial liabilities.

+Includes investments in property, plant and equipment, intangible and other assets, net of cost of long-lived assets sold and writen-off.

+Gross margin is calculated by dividing gross profit by total revenues.